- Architects: Santiago Cordeyro Arquitectos - Pablo Güiraldes

-The Museum Project was based on this combination of basic forces and primeval elements which move slowly and majestically, with ourselves as minuscule witnesses.
+Text description provided by the architects.
+Glaciers are a powerful combination of natural elements, ice, stone, water, air.
+The Museum Project was based on this combination of basic forces which move slowly and majestically.

-The shapes that we chose are simple: horizontal bars with a single sloped roof for the warehouses, vertical prisms for the towers.
+The shapes are simple: horizontal bars with a single sloped roof for the warehouses, vertical prisms for the towers.
 The appearance of motion comes out of their adaptation to the site.
-Collisions and overlappings of shapes are a byproduct of the placement of functions where they belong.
-The whole is a result of this combinatory game.
-Interior spaces are a consequence of these collisions and adjustments.
+Collisions and overlapping of shapes are a byproduct of the placement of functions where they belong.
+Interior spaces as well are a consequence of these collisions and adjustments.